Samvel24/Samvel24/README.md

 About me
 - 👀 I’m interested in Software development, Digital image processing, Computer vision and Research and Development (R & D)
 - 🌱 I’m currently learning OpenCV with different programming languages
-- 💻 I am looking to collaborate and grow in the area of Software Development and eventually collaborate in Data Engineering
+- 💻 I seek to collaborate and grow in the area of Software Development and over time collaborate in Data Engineering
 - 💞 I love being a social work volunteer and giving my hands to help other people
 - :man_student: I studied Engineering at the National Polytechnic Institute - ESIME Zacatenco, México :books:
 - 📫 How to reach me: </br>